escalate/ansible-gitops-raspberry-pi-os-custom-disk-image/README.md

 ## When will a new release be created?

-A new release of the customized Raspberry Pi OS image is created on the 1st of each month at 06:00.
+A new release of the customized Raspberry Pi OS image is created every Monday at 06:00.

 ## How to start a build locally?